 As an underlying blockchain that enables numerous decentralised exchanges, including Sparkdex, BitShares has made great strides recently.
 In this blog post, we will look at the latest developments surrounding BitShares Wallet UI, as well as the technical analysis of the latest price movements involving BitShares’ native token - BTS.

 Several new features were introduced to BitShare Wallet UI (see here).
 The features are mainly focused on security, management, ease of use and decentralisation.
 Since the latest update, Hash Time-Locked Contracts, (HTLC) and Atomic Cross Chain Swaps (ACCS) can be executed on BitShares.
 These two features will contribute to the safety and functionality of the platform.

 Advancing further in the field of safety, the project team has designed new tools to inform the end-user of security threats.
-Furthermore, additional changes have been made in the fields of direct debit authorization, market fee sharing, as well as interface and template choices.
+Furthermore, additional changes have been made in the fields of direct debit authorisation, market fee sharing, as well as interface and template choices.

 All these changes were tackled in the interview with Magnus Anderson, the project leader of BitShares UI Team.
 Accordingly, the “UI team has made continuous improvements in functionality, including user-reported bugs, in addition to many other back-end items,” said Anderson.
 He also added that the team has “continued working towards an easier and more unified component framework”.